jeaadams/densedisk/README.md

 # DenseDisk

-DenseDisk is a Python library designed to aid in the analysis and modeling of protoplanetary disks.
-The library currently includes a module for temperature modeling, providing tools to extract velocity profiles from protoplanetary disk surface data using the `TemperatureProfile` class.
+DenseDisk is a Python library for analyzing and modeling the physical properties of protoplanetary disks.
+The library provides tools to compute temperature profiles, sound speeds, surface densities, and azimuthal velocities, as well as to extract velocity components from observational data.

 ## Features

 - Define and calculate detailed temperature profiles of protoplanetary disks.
-- Compute 1D and 2D profiles for temperature, sound speed, density, and surface density.
+- Compute surface densities, sound speed profiles, and density distributions.
-- Extract and interpolate velocity profiles from disk surface data.
+- Calculate azimuthal velocity components and residuals.
-- Built-in unit support using `astropy` for seamless calculations.
+- Extract and interpolate velocity components from observational surface data.

 ## Installation

-To install DenseDisk, clone this repository and install the dependencies listed in `requirements.txt`:
+To install DenseDisk, clone this repository and install the required dependencies:

 ```bash
 $ git clone https://github.com/jeaadams/densedisk.git